Keith Ripley (footballer, born 1954)

-Keith Anthony Ripley (born 10 October 1954) is an English former professional, who played in the Football League as a full back for Huddersfield Town and Doncaster Rovers.
+Keith Anthony Ripley (born 10 October 1954) is an English former professional footballer, who played in the Football League as a full back for Huddersfield Town and Doncaster Rovers.

 Playing career

-Huddersfield Town
+Ripley joined Gainsborough Trinity as an amateur in March 1975, having previously played for Bradford City's reserve side.

-Ripley signed for Huddersfield Town in 1978 from Gainsborough Trinity by Tom Johnstone, however a few months later Johnston was sacked and replaced by Mick Buxton and only played one more game before being signed by Billy Bremner at Barnsley.
+Ripley signed for Huddersfield Town in August 1978 by manager Tom Johnstone, however a few months later Johnston was sacked and replaced by Mick Buxton and only played one more game before being signed by Billy Bremner at Barnsley.

+Personal life

+He is the son of Keith Ripley, who was also a footballer, and played in the Football League for Leeds United and Peterborough United amongst others.